keyansaini10-thegamer/Galaxy-M-Desktop/README.md

 ## 🤝 Contributing & Feedback
 Got suggestions or want to report bugs?
 Check out the active community discussions on our official **[Reddit Thread](https://reddit.com)**!
 Feel free to fork this project, open an issue, or submit a pull request to make budget desktop workflows even better.

+A special thank you to the developers of scrcpy and Taskbar!